 This grain free cake happened by sheer accident.
 I was at the grocery store and saw plantains.
 Intrigued by them I put them in my shopping cart and continued shopping.
 I thought I would make plantain chips out of them but I forgot the plantains on the counter where they ripened before I realized it.
 Then somehow I thought let’s make a grain free cake out of plantains.
 So I did even though I had no idea what a grain free plantain cake would taste like.
-I paired maple syrup with the plantains thinking it would be a nice complimentary flavour.
+I paired maple syrup with the plantains thinking it would be a nice complimentary flavor.

 MAPLE PLANTAIN CAKE